jgmotta98/spectra-scraper/README.md

 You can access the tutorial [here](./src/README.md) and follow the step by step guide.

+The purpose of the spectra scraper is to return a complete database file at the end to be use for any spectral related training.

 ## Credits

 - Numerical data extraction made with standard [WebPlotDigitizer](https://github.com/ankitrohatgi/WebPlotDigitizer/tree/master).